...Baby One More Time: Live performances

-"...Baby One More Time" has been performed in seven of Spears's concert tours since its release.
-On ...Baby One More Time Tour, the encore consisted of a performance of the song, in which Spears wore a black bra under pink halter, a pink sequined plaid mini-skirt, and black thigh-high stockings.
-On 2000s Oops!...
-I Did It Again World Tour, "...Baby One More Time" was performed after a dance interlude in which the dancers showed their individual moves while their names appeared on the screens.
+"...Baby One More Time" has been performed in seven of Spears' concert tours since its release.
+On 1999's ...Baby One More Time Tour, the encore consisted of a performance of the song, in which Spears wore a black bra under pink halter, a pink sequined plaid mini-skirt, and black thigh-high stockings.
+On 2000's Oops!...
+I Did It Again Tour, "...Baby One More Time" was performed after a dance interlude in which the dancers showed their individual moves while their names appeared on the screens.
 Spears took the stage in a conservative schoolgirl outfit to perform the song.
 She ripped it off halfway through the song to reveal a cheerleader ensemble.
 The song was also the encore of 2001's Dream Within a Dream Tour.
 It began with a giant projection of a hologram of Spears onto a water screen.
-The projection gradually shrunk until Spears rose from the stage while wearing a plastic cowboy hat, blue hip-huggers, and a matching bra top.
+The projection gradually shrank until Spears rose from the stage while wearing a plastic cowboy hat, blue hip-huggers, and a matching bra top.
 She began performing "...Baby One More Time" in a ballad version until reaching the end of the runway.
 Pyrotechnics surrounded the stage while the song changed to a more uptempo version with elements of techno.

 On The Onyx Hotel Tour, after performing "Showdown", a video interlude followed featuring Spears and her friends outside a club.
 While she was leaving, she noticed a woman dressed in 1930s fashion.
 She followed her and the woman asked Spears to enter the "Mystic Lounge".
 Spears reappeared wearing a corset to perform "...Baby One More Time" along with "Oops!...I Did It Again" and "(You Drive Me) Crazy".
 All of the three were reworked for the show with elements of jazz and blues. "...Baby One More Time" was also performed on the promotional tour made on some House of Blues locations, called The M+M's Tour.
 The show started with Spears singing a short version of the song dressed in a white go-go boots, a white miniskirt and a sparkling pink bikini top.
 On The Circus Starring Britney Spears, the song made into the Electro Circ act.
 It was the final song of the act, performed after "Toxic".
 The performance consisted on Spears and her dancers performing a remix of the song.
 On 2011's Femme Fatale Tour, "...Baby One More Time" was performed in a medley with the remix of Rihanna's "S&M" (2010).
-At Spears's residency show Britney: Piece of Me in Las Vegas, the song was included on its setlist.
+At Spears' residency show Britney: Piece of Me in Las Vegas, the song was included on its setlist.